 My friend, Ashley, has been talking about cheesecake for a few months.
 She’s pregnant.
 Any other pregnant women craving cheesecake?!
 I’ve been hearing about cherry cheesecake, chocolate cheesecake, and no bake cheesecake.
 I’m pretty sure she convinced me that I NEED cheesecake too!

 Of course she suggested that I should make us some.
 Uhhh.. one tiny problem..
 I’ve only made one baked cheesecake before.
 And it was in a small pan and it didn’t turn out very tall.
 But I realized it was probably more time efficient for me to learn how to make a good baked cheesecake rather than drive 121 miles every other month for cheesecake.

 Guys, this is a GOOD cheesecake.
 It’s like the cheesecake of my dreams and Ashley (and baby) couldn’t agree more either!

 The base of the cheesecake is incredibly easy and with my baking tips, you’ll be able to bake a rich, thick, tall cheesecake right in your own kitchen!

 For the base you’ll need a lot of cream cheese (this is a no judgment zone friends!), sugar, vanilla, eggs, and heavy cream.
 But here’s the awesome secret.
 If you’re not a regular baker, you might not have heavy cream on hand but if you love coffee, you can use your favorite coffee creamer in place of heavy cream in baking!
 Woohoo!

-To give this turtle cheesecake extra flavor I used International Delight Caramel Macchiato coffee creamer in the base of the cheesecake!
+To give this turtle cheesecake extra flavor I used caramel coffee creamer in the base of the cheesecake!
 It definitely gave the cheesecake extra caramel flavor, and when you’re making a turtle cheesecake you can never have too much caramel or chocolate.

 There are 2 other important details to follow when making cheesecake.